KateMJ/examiningimmigration/pages/essay-01.md

 {% include feature/image.html filename="immigration.primarysource.png" alt="Primary Source" caption="Text excerpt from Commission to investigate condition of immigration at Ellis Island" width="100" link="https://archive.org/details/reportofcommissi00unit_88/page/16/mode/2up" %}

-This timeframe also began a movement where the United States government would begin a series of roadblocks to make immigration logistically much more difficult.
-Congress passed the Immigration Act of 1917, which included the requirement that those immigrating must have the ability to read and write in their native language.
-This year marked the beginning of the Immigration Service using literacy tests as a prerequisite to immigration.

-{% include feature/pdf.html filename="0879.pdf" caption="Outburst of Everett True" width="50" link="https://chroniclingamerica.loc.gov/lccn/sn83045487/1917-02-02/ed-1/seq-11/" %}

 The wave of immigration legislation persisted throughout the first half of the 20th century.
 Many saw this as the era of restrictions.
 Although more immigration laws were enacted after 1903, the next significant push for immigration legislation stemmed from World War 1 fears.
 Because of the mass immigration that resumed after World War 1, Congress reacted with the Emergency Quota Law of 1921.
 This law was the first legislation severely limiting the number of immigrants allowed to enter the United States.
 This act of Congress reduced immigration to allow 350,000 people per year.
 It also specified quotas that only 3% of the total population of that nationality, based on the 1029 census.

 On top of the quotas, there were strict rules regarding the requirements to come into the United States, “The State Department distributed a limited number of visas each year through US Embassies abroad, and the Immigration Service only admitted immigrants who arrived with a valid visa.”
 Much of these limitations and quotas were based on the belief that America should limit immigrants from “undesirable” areas.
 “The immigration quotas of 1921 started a long line of legislation that attempted to block certain types of immigration.
 Immigration statistics display the detrimental effect these quotas had on specific ethnic groups.”